Fabiancaru/Advanced_Methods_Data_Analysis_II/Architecture2.md

 <h3> RMSprop </h3>

 <li> RMSProp is Root Mean Square Propagation.
-It was devised by Geoffrey Hinton.
 <li> RMSProp tries to resolve Adagrad’s radically diminishing learning rates by using a moving average of the squared gradient.
 It utilizes the magnitude of the recent gradient  descents to normalize the gradient.
 <li> In RMSProp learning rate gets adjusted automatically and it chooses a different learning rate for each parameter.
 <li> RMSProp divides the learning rate by the average of the exponential decay of squared gradients

 <h3> Adam.
-Adaptive Moment Estimation <h3>
+Adaptive Moment Estimation </h3>

+Adam implements the exponential moving average of the gradients to scale the learning rate instead of a simple average as in Adagrad.
+It keeps an exponentially decaying average of past gradients.

 <body style="margin: 0px; background: #0e0e0e; height: 100%"><img style="-webkit-user-select: none;margin: auto;background-color: hsl(0, 0%, 90%);transition: background-color 300ms;" src="https://miro.medium.com/max/724/1*SjtKOauOXFVjWRR7iCtHiA.gif">